 However, there are still some differences between the U.S. and Canada ELD mandate.
 And although the Canadian ELD mandate still has some time to go, knowing these differences will help truck drivers and carriers in both countries.

-In this post, we have highlighted all the differences between the U.S. and Canada ELD mandates.
+The differences between the U.S. and Canadian ELD mandates.

 1. Data transfer to enforcement